patelaryan5636/yatra-sikkim/README.md

-This is sikkim tourism platform by Team Gandiv powdered by yatra welcome to sikkim tourism website
+This is Yatra Platform for tourist.